Franklin Barreto

-Franklin José Barreto Rojas (born February 27, 1996) is a Venezuelan professional baseball shortstop and second baseman who is a free agent.
+Franklin José Barreto Rojas (born February 27, 1996) is a Venezuelan professional baseball shortstop and second baseman for the Diablos Rojos del México of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Los Angeles Angels.

 Career

 Toronto Blue Jays

 Barreto signed with the Toronto Blue Jays for a $1.45 million signing bonus on July 2, 2012, as Baseball Americas top-ranked international prospect of 2012.
 He played his first professional season with the Gulf Coast League Blue Jays, and later the Bluefield Blue Jays, batting .276 in 59 total games played and leading the Gulf Coast League in slugging percentage.
 In 2014, he was promoted to the Vancouver Canadians and opened the season with a .313 batting average through 43 games.
 Barreto played in 73 games for Vancouver in 2014, and batted .311 with 6 home runs, 61 runs batted in, and 29 stolen bases.
 On September 24, he was named the MVP for Vancouver in 2014.
 On October 1, Barreto was named the top prospect in the Northwest League by Baseball America.